strands-agents/agent-builder/README.md

 - Maximum token output (64,000 tokens)
 - Extended timeouts (15 minutes) for complex operations
 - Automatic retries with adaptive backoff
-- Enabled thinking capability with 2,048 token budget for recursive reasoning
+- Enabled thinking capability with a 2,048 token budget for recursive reasoning

 You can customize these values using environment variables: